Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Analyses and results

-Finally, in the last set of MCMC analyses, we release both the mass of neutrinos $\mnu$ and the DE equation of state $w$ and demonstrate that a joint analysis of currently available data can set constraints on a 8-parameter cosmological model ({$w$CDM + $\mnu$}).
-Similarly to the previous cases, the results are presented on Figure~\ref{fig:LCDM6params_w_mnu_corner} for the full joint analysis and for CMB data, allowing for comparison.
-We find constraints that are in agreement with the current picture of the $\Lambda$CDM model as well as those obtained in the previous sections, with a value of ${w = -0.93^{+0.14}_{-0.18}}$ consistent with a cosmological constant.
-We obtain a higher bound on the mass of the neutrinos of ${\mnu < 0.29\ \mathrm{eV}\ [68\%]}$ and a low value of the Hubble constant of ${H_0=65.78^{+5.43}_{-4.35}\ \mathrm{km/s/Mpc}}$, albeit with larger error bars.
-As opposed to the 6-parameter $\Lambda$CDM case, the joint analysis does not really outperform constraints from CMB $TT$ data alone regarding the base parameters, except for $H_0$ which strongly correlates with $w$.
-In particular, the constraints on $\omegac$ or $\ns$ are not as strong.
-However, the additional information extracted by the joint analysis (partially) breaks the $w - H_0$ degeneracy, enabling for control of all eight cosmological parameters, plus the biases, \emph{i.e.} eleven parameters in total.
-The correlation coefficient matrix reveals a strong correlation of galaxy biases with $H_0$, $w$ and $\mnu$ (see Figure~\ref{fig:corr_LCDMwm}) indicating that upcoming surveys will require exquisite control of these biases to get tight constraints on $w$ and its possible time evolution.
+\paragraph{Constraints on $w\mathrm{CDM}+\Smnu$.} Finally, in the last set of MCMC analyses, we release both the total mass of neutrinos $\Smnu$ and the DE equation of state $w$ and demonstrate that a joint analysis of currently available data can constrain the 8-parameter cosmological model {$w$CDM + $\Smnu$}, with free parameters $H_0$, $\omegab$, $\omegac$, $\ln10^{10}\As$, $\ns$, $\zre$, $\Smnu$ and $w$.
+Similarly to the previous cases, the results are presented on \cref{fig:LCDM6params_w_mnu_corner} for the full joint analysis and for CMB data, allowing for comparison. {As expected, CMB temperature data alone is found unable to constrain this model, and posterior distributions hit the prior upper bound on $H_0$.
+However, additional information extracted by the joint analysis (partially) breaks the $w - H_0$ degeneracy, enabling for control of all eight cosmological parameters, plus the biases, \emph{i.e.} eleven parameters in total.
+For these reasons and for readability of the figures, we only show the posterior distribution from ``Planck $TT$ + lensing'' data and the joint analysis.}

+Both the conservative and optimistic cuts in the joint analysis yield constraints in agreement with the current picture of the \LCDM model as well as those obtained in the previous sections, with a value of {${w = -0.93^{+0.16}_{-0.22}}$} consistent with a cosmological constant. {The conservative cut does not improve the upper bound on the total neutrino mass, but it substantially improves constraints on $H_0$ and $w$ in comparison to those derived from CMB data alone.} With the optimistic cut, we obtain a higher bound on the mass of the neutrinos of {${\Smnu < \SI{0.28}{\eV}\ [68\%]}$ (${< \SI{0.39}{\eV}\ [95\%]}$)} and a low value of the Hubble constant of {${H_0=\SI[parse-numbers=false]{65.6^{+6.7}_{-4.8}}{\km\per\s\per\mega\parsec}}$}, albeit with larger error bars with respect to the previous sections.
+The correlation coefficient matrix reveals a strong correlation of galaxy biases with $H_0$, $w$ and $\Smnu$ (see \cref{fig:corr_LCDMwm}) indicating that upcoming surveys will require exquisite control of these biases to get tight constraints on $w$ and its possible time evolution.